 In foundation grantmaking, as in many things in life, there is little reward without risk.
 Little progress can be made without taking chances on new ideas, novel approaches, and experimental programs.
 Luckily, though, private foundations like VNA are uniquely positioned to take risk.
 We don’t rely on contributions from individuals, government tax revenues or any other sources to which we are beholden.
 Therefore, after careful research, we can make a grant to a program that offers a promising new approach to an entrenched problem, even if it is wholly unproven.
 And whether that program succeeds or fails, we learn something.
 Thankfully we’ve had far more successes than failures, but every barrier our grantees have encountered, every wrong horse we’ve bet on, has informed our grantmaking and often resulted in sea changes in our thinking.
 In our opinion if a foundation is not experiencing some disappointments along with successes, it’s not doing its job.
 So, as we look back on our first twenty years and forward to our next twenty, you can be sure that some informed risk-taking is always in the picture.

-The Cook County Health & Hospitals System (CCHHS), with support from Cook County Board President Toni Preckwinkle and Commissioners Bridget Gainer, Jesús “Chuy” Garcia and Robert Steele and the county wide Healthy Communities Cook County (HC3) Coalition, intends to launch a coordinated health program for uninsured individuals who live in Cook County.
+The Cook County Health & Hospitals System (CCHHS), with support from Cook County Board President Toni Preckwinkle and Commissioners Bridget Gainer, Jesús “Chuy” Garcia and Robert Steele and the county wide Healthy Communities Cook County (HC3) Coalition, is launching a coordinated health program for uninsured individuals who live in Cook County.